-If your health care provider is concerned about preterm labor, he or she might test a swab of secretions near your cervix for the presence of fetal fibronectin between week 22 and week 34 of pregnancy.
-A positive fetal fibronectin test is a clue that the "glue" has been disturbed and you're at increased risk of preterm labor.
+If your health care provider is concerned about preterm labor, he or she might test a swab of these secretions for the presence of fetal fibronectin between week 22 and week 34 of pregnancy.
+A positive fetal fibronectin test is a clue that the "glue" has been disturbed and you're at increased risk of premature birth within seven days.

 Why it's done

 The fetal fibronectin test is used to rule out preterm labor.
-It's generally not useful for women who are at low risk of preterm labor, but it can provide valuable information for women who have signs or symptoms of preterm labor or those who are at high risk of preterm labor.
+It can provide valuable information if you have signs or symptoms of preterm labor.

-If the fetal fibronectin test is positive, your health care provider will take steps to address premature birth — such as administering medication to enhance the baby's lung maturity.
-If the fetal fibronectin test is negative, you can be assured that you're unlikely to deliver within the next two weeks.
+If the fetal fibronectin test is positive, your health care provider may take steps to address premature birth — such as administering medication to enhance the baby's lung maturity.

 The fetal fibronectin test is a simple procedure.
-However, false-positive results are common, which might cause unnecessary anxiety or treatments.
+However, false-positive results can occur.

 How you prepare